hendrixjoseph/hendrixjoseph.github.io/_posts/2019-10-11-revamping-the-vandalia-toastmasters-website.md

 </div>
 ```

 See all those `span` tags with `itemprop`, `itemscope`, etc?
 That's the structured data.
-And if you run the page through Google's Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool#url=https%3A%2F%2Fvandalia.toastmastersclubs.org%2F), you'll see how Google can parse the data.
+And if you run the page through [Google's Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool#url=https%3A%2F%2Fvandalia.toastmastersclubs.org%2F), you'll see how Google can parse the data.

 Fun fact though - sometimes people use `meta` tags when creating structured data.
 FreeToastHost removed any `meta` tags I added.